IrisSat/CommsSDR/README.md

 ### Examples
 Examples that Iris did not create are put here.

-If built from source and you are having issues with gr satellites blocks after updating, run the building and installing section of the documentation again.

 ## Test1SDR.grc
 Test1SDR.grc is the current working GNU Radio Companion file.